strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

     # ...
 ```

-And Strimzi and OpenShift will take care of the rest.
+And Strimzi Kafka Operator and OpenShift will take care of the rest.
 To provide access to the individual brokers, we use the same tricks as we use with node ports and which were already described in the [previous blog post](https://strimzi.io/2019/04/23/accessing-kafka-part-2.html).
 We create a dedicated service for each of the brokers.
 These will be used to address the individual brokers directly.
-Apart from that we will also use one service for the bootstrapping of the client.
+Apart from that we will also use one service for the bootstrapping of the clients.
 This service would round-robin between all Kafka brokers.

-But unlike when using node ports, these services will be only regular Kubernetes service of the `clusterIP` type.
+But unlike when using node ports, these services will be only regular Kubernetes services of the `clusterIP` type.
 Instead, the Strimzi Kafka operator will also create a `Route` resource for each of these services.
 That will expose them using the HAProxy router.
 The DNS addresses assigned to these routes will be used by Strimzi to configure the advertised addresses in the different Kafka brokers.